Southern Cross Publishing Group©2015

 6. Proceedings with an editor (without a publisher):

-The manuscripts of Australian authors may be published free of charge.
+The manuscripts of Australian authors may be published free of charge, if the project has been done or funded by Australian universities/institutes.

 To request the hard copy of journal and reprints or ask questions about the publication fee, please contact journal's managing editor: firstname.lastname@example.org